• Recipes

 And who doesn’t love that smell?
 At least we do!

-So, with the holiday season just around the corner, I am again planning to make these rolls.
+So, with the holiday season just around the corner, I plan to bake these rolls again.
 A basket full of freshly-baked garlic herb skillet rolls will make a stunning appearance on my dinner table.

 And I am sure; my guests will have a tough time stopping at just one roll!

-Homemade baking from scratch is always the best – all that mixing, measuring, and pouring – brings pure joy and makes baking worth the effort.
+Making your very own garlic rolls from scratch is always the best – all that mixing, measuring, and pouring – brings pure joy and makes the wait worth the effort.

 You will need only 7 ingredients to make these pull-apart skillet rolls.
 They are (scroll down for a full printable recipe):